tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 A healthy base camp (and ISMS) will demonstrate:

 * Fewer repeat issues over time (you're learning)
-* Faster corrective actions after problems are identified (you're responsive)
+* Faster corrective actions after problems are identified (being responsive)
 * Better awareness across teams about risks and controls (culture is improving)
-* Proactive identification of issues through monitoring, not just audits (you're ahead of problems)
+* Proactive identification of issues through monitoring, not just audits (being ahead of problems)
-* Trend analysis showing improvement in key metrics (you're measuring what matters)
+* Trend analysis showing improvement in key metrics (measuring what is relevant)

 This self-awareness makes the organisation ready for external audit.
-You might not be perfect, but you're stable, self-correcting, and able to adapt under pressure.
+It might not be perfect, but it is stable, self-correcting, and able to adapt under pressure.

 ## Management review